 - Bake for 50 minutes, until a skewer inserted into the center comes out clean.

-- Turn out of loaf pan and allow to cool completely.
+- Turn the bread out of the loaf pans onto a wire rack and allow to cool completely.

 Bake pumpkin bread according to the recipe instructions.
 Allow to cool completely and then wrap well in plastic wrap followed by foil.
 Label the pumpkin bread with the date baked.
 Store in the freezer up to 3 months.
 To serve, remove from the freezer and allow to thaw in the refrigerator overnight.
 Unwrap, slice and serve.